+- quadratic trinomial

+- splitting the middle term

-- quadratic trinomial • - sum and product method
+- sum and product method

 In this edition, algebraic factorisation has been separated from expansion into its own chapter.
 As with expansion, this will allow us to provide a more complete coverage of the factorisation material.